-And Saul approved of his execution.
-And there arose on that day a great persecution against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles.
+And Saul was there, giving approval to his death.
+On that day a great persecution broke out against the church at Jerusalem, and all except the apostles were scattered throughout Judea and Samaria.

 Being truly willing to die for your faith means you hold it more valuable than your own life.